codingforeveryone/READMEs/dom.md

 # A primer on Document Object Model (DOM)

-It all start when you visit a webpage, there are a few things going on in the background whenever a web page is displayed in the browser.
+It all starts when you visit a webpage, there are a few things going on in the background whenever a web page is displayed in the browser.

 1. When you visit a URL, the browser will fetch the HTML file from the destination along with the assets mentioned needed (i.e css, js, images etc).